JaRel Clay, '11

 And in almost every scenario, he’s been able to resolve challenges — involving mediation, problem-solving and collaboration — using skills that he can trace back to his time as a Communication Studies major at Kent State.

-Now, he’s digital director for Public Citizen, a nonprofit consumer advocacy organization that champions the public interest, based in Washington, D.C.
+Now, he’s Associate Senior Director of Digital and Production for Hip Hop Caucus, a national, non-profit and non-partisan organization that connects the Hip Hop community to the civic process to build power and create positive change.
+Previously, he worked for Public Citizen, a nonprofit consumer advocacy organization that champions the public interest, based in Washington, D.C.
 He also runs his own creative agency, creating digital brands for small business, entrepreneurs and nonprofits.

 JaRel’s concentration in applied communication studies was uniquely suited to this career path.

 “Fundamentals of Media Messages and High-Impact Professional Speaking courses helped me understand the complexity and nuance of communicating to different audiences, while my coursework in visual design and business equipped me with the tools to be a visionary and practitioner in my career.”